 During a Registration procedure in a PLMN, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF that first received the Registration Request shall redirect the Registration request to another AMF via the RAN or via direct signalling between the initial AMF and the target AMF.
-The redirection message sent by the AMF via the RAN shall include information for selection of a new AMF to serve the UE.
+If the target AMF(s) are returned from the NSSF and identified by a list of candidate AMF(s), the redirection message shall only be sent via the direct signalling between the initial AMF and the target AMF.
+If the redirection message is sent by the AMF via the RAN, the message shall include information for selection of a new AMF to serve the UE.